YHX6/chatApp/README.md

 A real-time chat application built with Node.js, React.js, Socket.io.

-It allows users to regitser, login and choose avatar.
+It allows users to register, login and choose avatar.

-This application also enable users to chat with openAI robot by applying openAI API Key.
+This application also enables users to chat with openAI robot by applying openAI API Key.

+### API key
+To run this project, try to fill the corresponding openAI API key first in `frontend/src/utils/OpenAIConfig.js` file

 ## Backend